 Felony Attorney in Alexandria

 At Dischley Law, PLLC, we focus our practice on defending people accused of serious crimes in Northern Virginia, including cases that begin in Alexandria.
 Our attorneys include former prosecutors who have handled felony cases from both sides of the courtroom.
-We use that perspective to help you understand what you are facing and what options you may have.
+We use that perspective to help you understand what you’re facing and what options you may have.

 Speak with a trusted felony lawyer in Alexandria today.
 Call (703) 215-9337 or schedule your free consultation online now.